 Bladder drainage involves passing a thin, flexible tube (catheter) to drain the urine from your bladder.
 A catheter needs to be used as soon as possible if you have sudden (acute) urinary retention.
 A catheter is not always needed straightaway if you have persistent (chronic) urinary retention.

-However, if the cause of your chronic urinary retention cannot be treated or the urinary retention is causing damage to your bladder or kidneys, you may need a long-term catheter.
+However, if the cause of your chronic urinary retention cannot be treated or the urinary retention is causing damage to your bladder or kidneys, you may need a long-term catheter, which might stay in all the time, or which you might be taught to insert regularly to empty the bladder.

 Depending on the underlying cause of urinary retention, surgery may be a treatment option.
 Examples of surgical treatments include the following: